wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-branding-custom-signon-azure-portal.md

 <properties
-pageTitle="Personalizar a página de entrada na visualização do Azure Active Directory | Microsoft Azure" description="Saiba como adicionar uma identidade visual à página de entrada do Azure" services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Customize your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a company branding to the Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"